Aditya2814/Resolution-Refutation-Algorithm-from-Scratch/README.md

 The algorithm employs resolution to determine whether a given query is entailed by a knowledge base (KB) of logical formulas.
 Key components include:

 - Heuristic Functions: Evaluates the priority of clauses based on the total number of negations of literals in the KB.
+                     : Evaluates the priority of clauses based on the total number of literals in a clause.

 - Resolution Functions:
   - Checks if two clauses can be resolved.